-Icon Name Function Rename Settings Renames user created layers and colors settings specify. , , × Remove Settings Removes the user defined Layers and colors settings.
-Clone Settings Creates a clone of current Layers and Colors Creates a clone of current Layers and Colors Settings.
+Icon Name Function aje Rename Settings Renames user created layers and colors settings from the default name to a name you specify. × Remove Settings Removes the user defined Layers and colors settings. a ( Clone Settings Creates a clone of current Layers and Colors Settings.